RotsteinNoam/FuseCap/README.md

-# FuseCap: Leveraging Large Language Models to Fuse Visual Data into Enriched Image Captions
+# FuseCap: Leveraging Large Language Models for Enriched Fused Image Captions

-Welcome to the GitHub repository of FuseCap, a framework designed to generate semantically rich image captions.
+Welcome to the GitHub repository of FuseCap, a framework designed to enhance image captioning by incorporating detailed visual information into traditional captions.

 ## Resources